SeaWorld: SeaWorld San Diego

 SeaWorld San Diego, the first SeaWorld park, opened on March 21, 1964.
-The park features shows such as Sea Lions Live, a comedic show with sea lions and otters, Dolphin Days, a dolphin show, and Orca Encounter, an educational show about killer whales and their behavior in the wild.
+The park features shows such as Flippers, Facts, and Fun, a comedic and educational show with sea lions, Dolphin Adventures (formally known as dolphin days), a dolphin show, and Orca Encounter, an educational show about killer whales and their behavior in the wild.
 There are also seasonal shows featured in the summer, like Cirque Electrique.
 Rides include Shipwreck Rapids, an Intamin River Rapids ride, Manta, a Mack Rides Family Launch Coaster, Electric Eel, a Premier Rides Sky Rocket II, Journey to Atlantis, a Mack Rides Water Coaster, Emperor, a Bolliger & Mabillard dive coaster, and Arctic Rescue, an Intamin Family Launch Straddle Coaster.
 Electric Ocean is the park's nightly summer event featuring pop and electronic style music with lights and seasonal shows, Sea Lions Tonite (a nighttime Sea Lion show featuring spoofs of other SeaWorld shows and attractions), Atlantis Ignites (a tesla coil and projection show), and Cirque Electrique (a Cirque du Soleil-style show on the water that is an electric remaster of the original Cirque de la Mer show).

 SeaWorld Orlando

 SeaWorld Orlando opened on December 15, 1973.
 One Ocean, a killer whale show that premiered April 22, 2011, was hosted here, before being replaced with "Orca Encounter", along with, Dolphin Days, the park's dolphin show, and, a new show that made its debut on June 14, 2015, Clyde and Seamore's Sea Lion High.
 This show was changed to Sea Lion & Otter Spotlight in mid 2021.
 The park contains 8 roller coasters.
 They are Kraken, a floorless coaster based on the mythical sea creature, Manta, a coaster designed to simulate how manta rays move, and Mako, a hyper coaster themed to the fastest shark in the ocean.
-All three are built by the manufacturer B&M, while Super Grover's Box Car Derby, a coaster oriented to kids located in the Sesame Street themed area of the park, is built by Zierer.Ice Breaker, opened in 2022, containing the steepest drop of all main SeaWorld Orlando coasters, built by Premier Rides.
+All three are built by the manufacturer B&M, while Super Grover's Box Car Derby, a coaster oriented to kids located in the Sesame Street themed area of the park, is built by Zierer.
+Ice Breaker, opened in 2022, containing the steepest drop of all main SeaWorld Orlando coasters, built by Premier Rides.
 Pipeline opened in 2023 as the world's first surf coaster, manufactured by B&M. It is a revival of the stand-up coaster (the most recent before this being Georgia Scorcher at Six Flags Over Georgia, in 1999), featuring better restraints and offering a more comfortable ride experience.
 SeaWorld Orlando's newest coaster is Penguin Trek opened in 2024 as a new launched family roller coaster manufactured by B&M, replacing the former Antarctica: Empire of the Penguin dark ride.
 The Orlando park is also home to the original Journey to Atlantis, a intricately themed water coaster by Mack Rides.
 SeaWorld's Electric Ocean is SeaWorld Orlando's night program, featuring the fireworks show Ignite, a sea lion show Sea Lions Tonite, a dolphin show Touch The Sky and killer whale show Shamu's Celebration: Light Up the Night.